NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 1: Assessment.md

 ![dark mode only](assets/DarkModeAssessmentGraphic.png){: .dark .w-75 .shadow .rounded-10 w='1212' h='668' }
 ![light mode only](assets/LightModeAssessmentGraphic.png){: .light .w-75 .shadow .rounded-10 w='1212' h='668' }
-_The initial SNWG Project Assessment lifecycle._
+_The initial SNWG Project Assessment lifecycle.
+Dates are subject to change each cycle._

 ****This section needs careful review.
 What information can be public?****